pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_connect2id_and_cas.md

 ---
 layout: blog
-title: OpenID Federation with pac4j and CAS
+title: OpenID Federation with pac4j, Connect2id and CAS
 author: Jérôme LELEU
-date: June 2026
+date: September 2026
 ---

 In previous posts, we have presented the OpenID (Connect) Federation protocol with pac4j and the Connect2id server: [(Part 1)](/blog/openid_federation_with_pac4j_and_connect2id.html) + [(Part 2)](/blog/more_openid_federation_with_pac4j_and_connect2id.html).